locka99/cpp-to-rust-book/porting-code.md

 # Porting Code

 Before starting, the assumption at this point is you *need* to port code.
-If you're not sure you need to port code, then that's the question you must ask first and come to an answer.
+If you're not sure you need to port code, then that's the question you must ask yourself first.

 This section will provide a more real world C/C++ example and port it to the equivalent Rust

-TODO this section is still to do

 ## Automation tools